 Medicare plans’ coverage options and costs can change each year, and Medicare beneficiaries should evaluate their current coverage and choices and select the plan that best meets their needs.
 If you think your current coverage will meet your needs for 2015, you don’t need to change anything.

 A variety of resources are available to help you compare your current coverage with new plan offerings for 2015.
-You can:
+You can do the following:

 Call 1-800-MEDICARE (1-800-633-4227) for around-the-clock assistance to find out more about your coverage options.
 TTY users should call 1-877-486-2048.
 Counseling is available in a wide variety of languages.

 Review the 2015 Medicare & You handbook.
-This handbook has been mailed to the homes of people with Medicare and it’s also online at: http://www.medicare.gov/pubs/pdf/10050.pdf.
+This handbook has been mailed to the homes of people with Medicare and it’s also online at www.medicare.gov/pubs/pdf/10050.pdf.

 Better quality in Medicare Advantage and Part D plans isn’t the only good news for people with Medicare.

 For most seniors who have Original Medicare, the 2015 Part B premium will stay unchanged for a second consecutive year, at $104.90.
 This means more of your retirement income and any increase in Social Security benefits will stay in your pocket.
 The Part B deductible will stay the same as well.